ciscoheat/dataclass/README.md

 })
 ```

+When submitting the form, [dataMap](https://github.com/ciscoheat/dataclass/wiki/DataMap) can then be used to create the actual `DataClass` required by the business logic.

 ## Exceptions

-When a Dataclass object is instantiated but the input fails validaton, a `dataclass.DataClassException` is thrown:
+When a DataClass object is instantiated but the input fails validaton, a `dataclass.DataClassException` is thrown:

 ```haxe
 try new Person({